Date of Issue: 6/2019 Updated 4/28/20

-B. Confidential clinician/patient communication should generally take place before or after the sensitive examination or procedures (i.e., without the chaperone present) unless the patient or practitioner requests otherwise.
+- Confidential clinician/patient communication should generally take place before or after the sensitive examination or procedures (i.e., without the chaperone present) unless the patient or health professional requests otherwise.

 - The scope of the examination and the reasons for examination should be explained to the patient.
 If appropriate, written information clearly stating why and how the procedure is to be performed should be available for patient education.

-- The practitioner should provide privacy for a patient to dress and undress.
+- The health professional should provide privacy for a patient to dress and undress.

-- The practitioner should generally not assist with removing or replacing the patient's clothing, unless the patient is having difficulty and/or requests assistance.
+- The health professional should generally not assist with removing or replacing the patient's clothing, unless the patient is having difficulty and/or requests assistance.
 The chaperone may also be available for such assistance.

 - A patient must be provided with an adequate gown or drape.

-E. It is the responsibility of the practitioner to ensure that accurate records are kept of the clinical contact, which also includes records regarding the use or refusal of a chaperone (see Section III.C. above).
+- It is the responsibility of the health professional to ensure that accurate records are kept of the clinical contact, which also includes records regarding the use or refusal of a chaperone (see Section III.C. above).

 - Beebe Medical Center, Beebe Medical Center Chaperone Policy & Procedures (DDMGPC5000-5/2011), 2011.